aashishdhawan/aashishdhawan.github.io/_books/2016-12-31-Agile-Swift.md

 Now if you have not heard about above mentioned frameworks and tools then i would suggest please go read it as each one of these is too important to be ignored.
 Also book is too small and can be finished within 2 hours if you are only looking for introduction to various tools described.

+Since this book did not offer much, i skimmed through another one Swift Essential by Dr. Alex Blewitt, but to my disappointment this was too for beginner, finished in 15 minutes.
+Looks like i need to be careful in choosing good ones.
+For now i know avoid books from every other publisher.
+As they say start with best books first because you will never have enough time to read them all.

 Happy Coding.